JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ### If you use internal chat like Slack or Google Chat

-You may not even need to send a letter to your manager to schedule a time.
-You can just reach out in Slack (via DM) or Google Chat.
+You may not even need to send an email to your manager to schedule a time.
+You can just reach out in Slack (via DM), Google Chat, or your internal messaging platform.

 Here's what you might say if you have regular 1-on-1s: